Antvirf/antvirf.github.io/content/posts/garmin-watchface-tutorial.md

 The default watch face already renders time in digital format.
 Though the design calls for the time to be displayed in 24-hour format, the template code actually uses the user-defined device-level settings for time 12 vs. 24-hour time format, so we get this optional functionality out of the box.

 First, as my focus is on military time, I changed the default value for the relevant setting (```UseMilitaryFormat```).
 I also changed the default value of ```ForegroundColor``` to white in [this commit](https://github.com/Antvirf/garmin-watch-face-guide/commit/80d22cf7e0e0d237ba4250978dc2ef5a4955d707).
+Later on I removed the background and foreground color setting customization options in [this commit](https://github.com/Antvirf/garmin-watch-face-guide/commit/1a3add89faa8417bcba2a9452ef24771a03a0e7f).

 The size of the text is obviously too small - this is fixed by changing the font in ```resources/layouts/layout.xml``` in [this commit](https://github.com/Antvirf/garmin-watch-face-guide/commit/3387e5fe143b444772017b6244cec42327322b70).
 The different constants describing fonts are listed [here](https://developer.garmin.com/connect-iq/api-docs/Toybox/Graphics.html) in the SDK docs.
 In this case, I changed the font value to ```Graphics.FONT_SYSTEM_NUMBER_THAI_HOT```.
 You can see the change displayed below.